deniskirbaba/machine-learning/basic/week_8_optimization_regularization/notes.md

 ## Batch normalization
 https://arxiv.org/abs/1502.03167
-BatchNorm alleviates a lot of headaches with properly initializing neural networks by explicitly forcing the activations throughout a network to take on a unit gaussian distribution at the beginning of the training.
+BatchNorm alleviates a lot of headaches with properly initializing neural networks by explicitly forcing the activations throughout a network to take on a unit gaussian (not always gaussian, but at least with equal mean=0 and std=1) distribution at the beginning of the training.

 Batch Normalization allows us to use much higher learning rates and be less careful about initialization.
 It also acts as a regularizer, in some cases eliminating the need for Dropout.